Frank Zamboni: Market and Popularity

-In the 1970s, he invented machines to remove water from outdoor artificial turf surfaces, remove paint stripes from the same surfaces, and roll up and lay down artificial turf in domed stadiums.
+The company remained under family ownership after Frank Zamboni’s death in 1988, with his descendants continuing operations at both the original Paramount site and a second facility in Brantford, Ontario.
+In addition to ice resurfacers, Zamboni held several patents, including one for a machine developed for Monsanto to remove moisture from artificial turf, remove paint stripes from the same surfaces, and roll up and lay down turf in domed stadiums.
 His final invention, in 1983, was an automatic edger to remove ice buildup from the edges of rinks.
+The company’s success and continued presence in the market reflect Zamboni’s long-lasting influence on ice sports infrastructure.

+Though the term Zamboni was (and remains) trademarked by his company, the name is sometimes generically used for any brand of ice resurfacing machine.

+Death and legacy

-He died of cardiac arrest at Long Beach Memorial Hospital in July 1988 at the age of 87, about two months after his wife's death.
+Frank Zamboni died of cardiac arrest at Long Beach Memorial Hospital on July 27, 1988, at the age of 87, about two months after his wife's death.
 He also had lung cancer.
 The Zamboni company has sold more than 10,000 units of its signature machine, the Zamboni Ice Resurfacer, commonly known as a "Zamboni."
 The 10,000th machine was delivered to the Montreal Canadiens in April 2012 for use at the Bell Centre.
-The company is still owned and operated by the Zamboni family, including Frank's son and grandson.
+The company is still owned and operated by the Zamboni family.
 His remains are buried at All Souls Cemetery in Long Beach.

 Zamboni was inducted into the Ice Skating Institute's Hall of Fame in 1965, and he was awarded an Honorary Doctorate of Engineering from Clarkson University in 1988.
 Frank was posthumously inducted into the NEISMA Hall of Fame in 1988, the United States Figure Skating Hall of Fame in 2000, the World Figure Skating Hall of Fame in 2006, the National Inventors Hall of Fame in 2007, the U.S. Hockey Hall of Fame in 2009, and into the United States Speed Skating Hall of Fame in 2013.

 The Frank J. Zamboni School, in Paramount, is named after him.

+And yet, according to one recent report, Zamboni “didn’t even like to skate."

 Patents

+All patents are in the United States.